Skip to content

 Show Notes

-Big Chief Mike heads south to Leapers Fork, Tennessee, for a visit to Leapers Fork Distillery — a craft whiskey house nestled in the rolling hills of Williamson County, just outside of Franklin.
-Founder Lee Kennedy, director of operations and marketing April Weller Cantrell, and brand ambassador Matt King welcome Mike to their stunning barn-style distillery, set on land with whiskey-making roots stretching back to 1820.
-The conversation covers the rich distilling heritage of Tennessee, the Lincoln County Process, sourcing local grains, and what it means to build a whiskey brand from scratch — one barrel at a time.
+Big Chief Mike heads south to Leapers Fork, Tennessee, for a visit to Leapers Fork Distillery — a craft whiskey house tucked into the rolling hills of Williamson County, just outside Franklin.
+Founder Lee Kennedy, director of operations and marketing April Weller Cantrell, and brand ambassador Matt King welcome Mike to their stunning barn-style distillery, built around an 1820 dogtrot cabin and rooted in the deep distilling heritage of middle Tennessee.
+The conversation covers everything from moonshining in mom's basement to the craft of pot-still distillation, the Lincoln County Process, and what it means to build a whiskey legacy from scratch in a state that had a manufacturer's prohibition for nearly a century.

 On the Tasting Mat:

-• Colonel Hunter Select Barrel Tennessee Bourbon: A 10-year-old Tennessee bourbon bottled at 90 proof with a mash bill of 84% corn, 8% rye, and 8% malted barley.
-A true small batch marriage of approximately 30 hand-selected barrels, this approachable whiskey delivers caramel, vanilla, butterscotch, brown sugar, and toasted marshmallow, with a touch of pepper on the finish.
-Two-time award winner at the ADI conference.
+• Colonel Hunter Select Barrel Tennessee Bourbon (10 Year): A small-batch Tennessee bourbon sourced from a single barrel house, marrying approximately 30 barrels.
+Mash bill of 84% corn, 8% rye, and 8% malted barley.
+Bottled at 90 proof, this approachable whiskey delivers caramel, vanilla, butterscotch, brown sugar, and toasted marshmallow with a light pepper finish.
+Two-time ADI Best of Class award winner.
 (00:06:08)

-• Leapers Fork Tennessee Whiskey (Barrel Sample): An unreleased barrel sample — the first pour outside the distillery team — of Leapers Fork's own Tennessee whiskey, distilled from 70% corn, 15% rye, and 15% malted barley, at 105.2 barrel proof.
-Deep amber in color, smooth and approachable well beyond its proof, with classic Tennessee whiskey character and clear potential for additional time on wood.
+• Leapers Fork Tennessee Whiskey (Barrel Sample, Cask Strength): A sneak preview — the first pour outside the distillery team — of their estate-distilled Tennessee whiskey made via the Lincoln County Process.
+Mash bill of 70% corn, 15% rye, and 15% malted barley at 105.2 proof.
+Deep amber in color, it drinks silky and smooth well beyond its proof, with a rich, mature character that signals even greater things with additional barrel time.
 (00:49:46)

 Full Transcript